 Visit us at the booth!

-At the ONS 43rd Annual Congress, take a moment to further your career in the ONS Career Fair Pavilion.
+At the ONS 43rd Annual Congress, take a moment to further your career in the ONS Career Fair Pavilion, sponsored by City of Hope.
 Whether you are currently seeking a new job or just looking for ways to develop your professional skills, this must-visit space will help you determine how to get on the path to success.

 Even more, create a profile and upload your resume in the ONS Career Center, and add a flag that you’re attending Congress.
 Potential employers may contact you to arrange an interview in DC!
 Whether you’re new to oncology or hoping to take that next step in your professional life, the Career Fair Pavilion is there to help you make a lasting impact on your nursing career.

-Stop by the Attendee Networking Area and contribute to the knowledge shared at Congress.
+Stop by the Attendee Networking Area, sponsored by Astellas, and contribute to the knowledge shared at Congress.
 Share what worked in your practice or where you’re hoping to implement change.
 Connect with 4,000 other nurses and hear what other institutions are doing to make a difference in not only the lives of their patients, but the quality of life for their staff.

 Meet with speakers from popular sessions to continue the conversation in an informal, intimate setting.
 Ask questions and learn more from the leading experts in oncology nursing.